Zegocover/documentation/source/includes/_shifts.md

 ## /v2/shift/

 Creates a shift for the user with a matching customer number or work provider user id.
+The created shift will either be open if `endTime` is `null` or finished if an `endTime` is provided.

 > The request body should contain JSON data in the following format